The weekly shop is one of the biggest drains on family resources - and it seems to be getting even worse...

 ‘It’s now time for action on dodgy pricing practices that stops people from easily comparing products to find the cheapest.’

 What do you think?
-Would you be put off buying your favouite products if they reduced the pack size?
-Let us know in the comments section below!
+Would you be put off buying your favourite products if they reduced the pack size?
+Let us know over on our Facebook page!